BitcoinQnA/ln-guide/index.md

 **Do I need a node?**

 Much like Bitcoin, you don't need a node to interact with Lightning, but running your own is the most private and secure way to do so.
 If you aren't trusting your own, you are trusting someone else's.
-Check out the different node options linked below.
+Check out the different node options linked in the Lightning tools section.

 **Who maintains the Lightning Network?**